Yvorie90/Automaton/README.md

 ```
 It will make a new file without extention containing your automaton,<br>
-so you can choose it when setting the name (I advise a simple .txt)
+so you can choose it when you set the name (I advise a simple .txt)

 ### Let's have an example of use